Bote, Happ homer as Cubs beat Nationals 6-3

 Craig Kimbrel worked the ninth for his eighth save in 10 chances as the Cubs won for the fourth time in five games.

 Davies gave up three runs and seven hits.
-He exited after former Cubs infielder Starlin Castro homered leading off the sixth and Josh Harrison singled.
+The right-hander exited after former Cubs infielder Starlin Castro homered leading off the sixth and Josh Harrison singled.

+Davies also laid down two sacrifice bunts, setting up Contreras' hit in the third and Bryant's RBI single in the fifth.

 Corbin went five innings, allowing three runs and eight hits.
 The two-time All-Star rejoined the team following the birth of his first child, Weston Alan, last week.